jaaron/omlogo/README.md

 	HELLO
 ```

-# Assignment

-The SET builtin takes a place and a value.
-Usually the place is
-specified using the " special form.
-For example:
+## Conditionals

+The IF/THEN/ELSE/END construct takes a condition expression that evaluates to 0 or
+non-zero.
+If the condition is non-zero, the words between the
+condition and the ELSE (or END if ELSE is omitted) are evaluated.
+If
+the condition is zero, the words between ELSE and END are evaluated.
 ```
-	$ echo "SET \"X 5 PRINT :X STOP" | ./logo
+	$ echo "SET \"X 5
-	5
+	> IF X THEN
+	>   PRINT \"HELLO
+	> ELSE
+	>   PRINT \"GOODBYE
+	> END
+	HELLO
 ```